 Advancing Singapore to 5G and Beyond

-The Future Communications Translation Lab (FCTLab) established at SIT will facilitate industry adoption of nascent technologies in 5G and future communications.
-It aims to enable open innovation, learning, testing and validating of technologies and use cases with various industries and agencies
+The Future Communications Translation Lab (FCTLab) established at SIT will facilitate industry adoption of nascent technologies in 5G and future communications

-It is fast and allows for smoother connections, which can greatly benefit many aspects of modern life, from working remotely with ease to smoother play when gaming.
+The future of Singapore’s workforce could change drastically with the power of 5G – the latest standard for wireless networks.
+Fast and enabling smoother connections, it could greatly benefit many aspects of modern life, from working remotely with ease to smoother play when gaming.
 Islandwide coverage of 5G is expected to kick in by 2025.

-It could change a manpower-lean Singapore, said Professor Sun Sumei, Head of the Singapore Institute of Technology’s Future Communications Translation Lab (FCTLab).
+Professor Sun Sumei, Head of the Singapore Institute of Technology’s Future Communications Translation Lab (FCTLab), states that it could change a manpower-lean Singapore.
 “With the implementation of 5G, remote work can be done more efficiently, and work environment and safety may be greatly improved,” she said.

 When 4G Becomes 5G

 SIT is at the heart of this transformation.
 The FCTLab started in mid-2021 as part of Singapore’s Future Communications Research & Development Programme (FCP), facilitating the adoption of 5G technology in the industry and workforce.
 Spearheaded in collaboration with Singapore’s Infocomm Media Development Authority (IMDA) and the National Research Foundation (NRF), it focuses on areas in 5G technology and applications, from robotics and automation to augmented/virtual reality.

 “SIT is the ideal host of the FCTLab due to its reputation as Singapore’s university of applied learning, and its focus on applied research in Singapore,” explained Prof Sun.
 The FCTLab also has dedicated facilities and services that encourage open innovation with other institutes of higher learning (IHLs), research institutes, the industry and public agencies.